Published on Friday, February 7, 2020

 The Centers for Disease Control and Prevention (CDC) recommends that all persons starting at the age of six months be vaccinated.
-The CDC estimated that during the 2016-17 flu season, flu vaccinations prevent 5.3 million flu illnesses, 2.6 million medical visits, and 85,000 flu hospitalizations.
+The CDC estimated that during the 2016-17 flu season, flu vaccinations prevented 5.3 million flu illnesses, 2.6 million medical visits, and 85,000 flu hospitalizations.
 The flu vaccine reduces the risk of contracting flu illnesses by between 30 and 60 percent.
 It’s also important to note that it helps protect not only yourself but also those around you.

 In addition to vaccination, the CDC recommends that you try to avoid close contact with sick people or limit your interactions with others if you are sick.
 They also recommend that you stay home for at least 24 hours after your fever is gone and to wash your hands often with soap and water.
 Washing your hands involves five steps: wet, lather, scrub, rinse, dry.
 Regular handwashing is one of the best ways to remove germs, avoid getting sick, and prevent the spread of illness to others, including the spread of the Coronavirus.

 Flu symptoms include fever, cough, sore throat, runny or stuffy nose, body aches, headaches, chills, and fatigue.
 Those infected are most contagious in the first three to four days after the illness begins.

 More information on the flu season and vaccinations can be found on the NIOSH and CDC websites.

 Information on the Coronavirus and prevention can be found on the OSHA website.

 Stay up-to-date and in the know with all BCSP and BCSP related news.